yichizhang/yichizhang.github.io/_posts/2015-03-02-prescroll-a-uitableview.markdown

 ![prescroll in view did layout subviews with a boolean flag]({{ site.url }}/assets/prescrollInViewDidLayoutSubviews.png)

-I put the source code of this method in [CrazyDemoViewController.swift](https://github.com/yichizhang/YZBasicCells/blob/master/BasicCells-Demo/BasicCells-Demo/CrazyDemoViewController.swift), as a part of the demo project of my [YZBasicCells](https://github.com/yichizhang/YZBasicCells) repository.
+I put the source code of this method in [CrazyDemoViewController.swift](https://github.com/yichizhang/YZBasicCells/blob/master/BasicCells-Demo/BasicCells-Demo/CrazyDemoViewController.swift), as a part of the demo project of [YZBasicCells](https://github.com/yichizhang/YZBasicCells).